vagrant-landrush/landrush/README.md

-# Vagrant RubyDNS Plugin
+# Vagrant landrush Plugin

 Simple DNS that's visible on both the guest and the host.

-Spins up a small RubyDNS server that you can point your VMs at, automatically registers/deregisters IP addresseses of guests as they come up and down.
+Spins up a small landrush server that you can point your VMs at, automatically registers/deregisters IP addresseses of guests as they come up and down.